Blackjack Variations

 Triple 7’s Blackjack

-Triple 7’s Blackjack is an exclusive variation of the game which is perfect for casino fans of the slot machines.
-It is extremely popular at online casinos and it is played by many players globally due to its interesting nature.
+Triple 7’s Blackjack is an exclusive variation of the game that is perfect for casino fans of slot machines.
+It is extremely popular at online casinos and is played worldwide because of its exciting nature.

 The payouts are determined according to the players’ card combinations and their hand’s total.
-This version also differs from the rest of the blackjack variations due to the number of involved decks as it is usually played with five.
+This version also differs from the rest of the blackjack variations because it is usually played with five decks.
 The full jackpot hits when a player gets three consecutive 7s of diamonds, dealt on a single hand.
 Smaller prizes from the pool are awarded for other suited or offsuit combinations of 7s.

 Microgaming’s Triple 7’s Blackjack